-These days, homeowners are taking on all sorts of projects that used to be considered too difficult or dangerous for ‘DIY’ers’.
+These days, homeowners are taking on all sorts of attic projects that used to be considered too difficult or dangerous for ‘DIY’ers’.
 When it comes to rodent-proofing your attic, it is not a good idea to try and tackle the project on your own.
+You’ll need the help of an attic cleanup and attic insulation removal service to remove any damaged insulation caused by rodents.
 Although the benefits of rodent proofing your attic are vast, it is important that this project is undertaken in the most effective manner.

 To safely access every possible entry point, you need a lot of tools and equipment.
 It may seem like a manageable project at first, but once you begin to realize how many 1/4 inch gaps there are in hard-to-reach areas of your home’s exterior, you will begin to regret trying to do this yourself.

 In addition to the obvious safety concerns, homeowners are rarely successful in completely sealing off their home from rodents.
-Not only is it difficult to find every possible entry point, but creating an effective, lasting seal in these areas takes expertise and experience.
+Not only is it difficult to find rodent entry points, but creating an effective, lasting seal in these areas takes expertise and experience.
 What’s the point of committing the time, effort, and money to take this project on yourself if you simply find yourself with a new rodent problem a short time later?

 What You Can Do to Help Rodent-Proof Your Home

-Although it is not advisable to take the entire project on yourself, there are things that homeowners can do to mitigate the chances of rodent infestation and help with pest control in the future.
+Although it is not advisable to take the entire project on yourself, there are things that homeowners can do to mitigate the chances of rodent infestation and help with pest control in the future like keeping your attic clean.
 Once a professional team has sealed off your home, they will advise you as to how you can make your home less attractive to rodents.

 Some best practices to keep in mind are storing all food and pet food in air-tight containers, upgrading to heavy-duty storage from cardboard boxes, and trimming trees and shrubs that are close to the perimeter of your house.